 Trinity offers a host of diverse clubs, organizations and extracurricular activities designed to meet the interests of students.
 With over 30 student-led clubs, there is something for everyone.
-From traditional clubs like the Key Club and Sword & Shield, which have been active since the school’s inception, to the nascent Fishing Club, there are dozens of ways for students to get involved in on-campus organizations.
+From traditional clubs like Shields in Service, which orchestrates community service opportunities, to our Society for Science, there are dozens of ways for students to get involved in on-campus organizations.
 And if a student has a particular passion, they can investigate beginning a new club to share their gifts with the greater community.
 Participation in a club or student organization is another way for students at Trinity to Discover their Paths.

 Our world language clubs (Spanish, Latin, and French) offer a variety of cultural experiences to help students delve deeper into other cultures.
 Activities include an annual international film festival that has transported viewers around the world for over 20 years, a tricycle race that defies the laws of physics, and food celebrations to please every palate.

 There are multiple clubs geared toward exploring different perspectives, be that cultural, political, or with a focus on faith.
 All Trinity clubs meet during our Discovery period in the middle of the school day, so every student has access regardless of their schedule.
 Clubs are an important part of the fabric of the school and a way for students to connect with others both locally and globally.

 Tritones is Trinity’s premier coed a cappella group.
 The students perform an eclectic range of vocal music from classic rock to pop.
 They have performed at Cabaret, school concerts, and during lunch in the commons.

 Students in Trinity's art club have the opportunity to attend gallery visits, art opening and critiques.
 They sponsor films, artist lectures and creative community service projects.
 Past service projects include painting a mural for Freedom House and glazing bowls for the Empty Bowls Dinner.
 Art club is open to all students, all you need is a little creativity!